unforswearing/aliaser/README.md

     "echo "source ~/.mkalias/alias.txt" >> ~/.bash_profile"
 ```

 When `mkalias` is run for the first time it will create a `.mkalias` directory that contains the alias text file.
 Use `mkalias open` to view the contents of this file.

+Aliases created via `mkalias` are available immediately after creation, meaning no more sourcing your bash profile to get an alias to work.

 ## Installation